carolinelbp/cyclistic-bike-share/README.md

 -- Calculates the top 10 most common A-to-B routes for each user type

+-- I used a CTE to avoid unnecessary duplication, as the following data applies to both user types:
 WITH base_data AS (
 	SELECT m.member_casual AS user_type,
 		l.start_station_name,